terpnetwork/terp-core/docs/EVENTS.md

 # Event System

-## Usage in the SDK
+## Usage in the Terp-Core

-Events are an essential part of the Cosmos SDK.
+Events are an essential part of the Terp-Core.
 They are similar to "logs" in Ethereum and allow a blockchain app to attach key-value pairs to a transaction that can later be used to search for it or extract some information in human readable form.
 Events are not written to the application state, nor do they form part of the AppHash, but mainly intended for client use (and become an essential API for any reactive app or app that searches for txs).